nearst/laconia/README.md

 ## FAQ

-1. Do I still need laconia if I use Node.js 8 in my AWS Lambda?

-    Node.js 8 support in AWS Lambda only supersedes a small functionality of laconia: the promisification of the Lambda callback.
-Laconia adds more capabilities on top of the promisification which can be used in Node.js 8.

-2. I already am using another framework like Serverless Framework or SAM, why should I use laconia?
+1. I already am using another framework like Serverless Framework or SAM, why should I use laconia?

     Tools like Serverless Framework or SAM are more focused on helping the build and deployment of your application.
 Laconia however is more focused on